Minnesota West Policies

 Subpart B. Refunds for Withdrawals

 The drop/add period will end on the fifth day.
-Students will be allowed to withdraw from classes the date on which eighty percent (80%) of the days in the academic semester have elapsed.
+Students will be allowed to withdraw from classes through the date on which eighty percent (80%) of the days in the academic semester have elapsed.
 For courses not on a standard academic semester schedule, the final date for official course withdrawl shall be the date on which eighty percent (80%) of the instructional days for the course have elapsed.
 Students deciding to withdraw from the college after registering for classes must officially withdraw with the campus Student Services office.
 A course from which the student withdraws during the withdrawal period will appear on their academic transcript with a W, and will count against completion percentage for Satisfactory Academic Progress.

 Attendance will be taken after the 60% point of the term.
 Students in attendance after the 60% point will be considered to have earned all financial aid.